dioannidis/lazserialmonitor/README.md

-# Intergrated Lazarus Serial Monitor window.
+# Intergrated Lazarus Serial Monitor.

- It's a proof of consept, for a window serial monitor conncting / disconnecting from the com ports regarding the project running state .
+ It's a proof of consept.

+ A window serial monitor which is connecting / disconnecting from a com port regarding the lazarus IDE project running state .
+Disconnects from the com port when Lazarus runs or debugs a project and reconnects when the Lazarus IDE stop running / debugging a project .